typekcz/beepboop-steam/README.md

 ```

 ## Chat commands
-Chat commands can be sent into any chat room that bot can access.
+Chat commands can be sent into any Steam chat room that bot can access.
 All commands starts with bot's name handle, for example:
 ```
 @BeepBoop play engineerremix
 ```